 For many pet owners, it’s inconceivable to leave their furry companions behind when traveling.
 Even so, every airline has its rules and regulations regarding pet travel.
 Some airlines will allow you to travel with your pet in the cabin, while others only transport pets in the cargo hold.
+No matter if the airline asks you to place the dog diaper on your pet or not, washable puppy diapers are very handy when flying!
+Your pet will not leak onto the plane by peeing or pooping in their carrier.
 If you’re planning to fly with your pet, here are the airlines that allow pet travel and the rules they have in place.

 1. American Airlines